ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     * An external server.

     .. note::
-        External server being no longer used in modern environment, this type of transaction is no longer documented here.
+        External servers being no longer used in modern environment, this type of transaction is no longer documented here.
 For more information, refer to the “Virtel459_Connectivity_Guide” documentation.

 Navigation
 """"""""""

-The list can be positioned in the following ways:
+There are several ways to navigate within this list:

 Search
-    Type the name, or the partial name, of the desired entity in the first line of the first column and press [Enter].
+    Type the name, or the partial name, of the desired element in the first line of the first column and press [Enter].
 [PF6]
     Return to the first page of the list.
 [PF7]